giucal/ppgen.py/README.md

     -E<min-allowed-entropy>
     --least-entropy=<min-allowed-entropy>

 The length argument is nevertheless *required*.
-Ppgen simply checks that the entropy bound is satisfied, given the provided length and dictionary (size).
+Ppgen will simply check that the entropy bound is satisfied, given the provided length and dictionary (size).
-If the bound is not satisfied, ppgen terminates with an error and does not output any passphrase.
+If the bound is not satisfied, ppgen will terminate with an error and will not output any passphrase.

 Examples: